spacelift-io/terraform-provider-spacelift/docs/data-sources/drift_detection.md

 page_title: "spacelift_drift_detection Data Source - terraform-provider-spacelift"
 subcategory: ""
 description: |-
   spacelift_drift_detection represents a Drift Detection configuration for a Stack.
-It will run a proposed run on the given schedule, which you can listen on using run state webhooks.
+It will trigger a proposed run on the given schedule, which you can listen for using run state webhooks.
 If reconcile is true, then a tracked run will be triggered when drift is detected.
 ---

 # spacelift_drift_detection (Data Source)

 `spacelift_drift_detection` represents a Drift Detection configuration for a Stack.
-It will run a proposed run on the given schedule, which you can listen on using run state webhooks.
+It will trigger a proposed run on the given schedule, which you can listen for using run state webhooks.
 If reconcile is true, then a tracked run will be triggered when drift is detected.

 ## Example Usage